PatientoTyaga/CourseScheduler/README.md

 Other faculty members such as student advisors can use the system to plan out schedules for students seeking advise for their course planning.

 The app will permit user to input course information such as available terms, time slots, CRN numbers and instructor name.
-The app will process all possible combinations for the schedules from the provided input and allow the user to select the preferred schedule.
+The app will process all possible combinations for the schedules from the provided input and allow the user to select the preferred studentCourse.
-Users can also edit a schedule’s time slots, available term, or instructor name to generate a modified schedule.
+Users can also edit a studentCourse’s time slots, available term, or instructor name to generate a modified studentCourse.

 Since the system will be used by all levels of users to view the possible schedules for the desired courses, there is no necessity for a security implementation.
 The system is not for registering courses, so the system does not need to recognize the dependencies of course prerequisites.